cianmacg/TextForge/README.md

 ```

 This should result in two .jar files (forge.jar and forge-javadoc.jar) that can be used in an IDE and imported into your project.

+## Enabling preview features
+It may be necessary to explicitly state to used Java preview features in your IDE.
+For IntelliJ, this can be done by editing the run configuration.

+Run -> Edit Configurations -> Main -> Modify Options -> Add VM Options.
+In the new "VM Options" text box include "--enable-preivew".